AlexanderDevelopment/CaseStudyForJustPlay/README.md

 ---

-## Problem 2: Creating a UI with Currency Indicators
+## Problem 2: Prototype
+<iframe src="https://alexanderdevelopment.github.io/CaseStudyForJustPlayDemo/" width="740" height="1350"></iframe>

 ### Overview
 The task of creating just three buttons and a currency indicator seemed too simple to me, but for this project, as with any project, it was necessary to first organize the workspace.
 I used the FEEL asset for convenient switching between different player feedbacks, laid out a simple UI using ready-made prefabs from the UGUI Casual Game asset, took VFX effects from POLYGON, integrated Zenject for dependency injection, and UniTask for asynchronous tasks.
 Next, I began planning the project architecture.
 I initially wanted to visualize resource gathering somehow, so I decided to integrate a simple humanoid with animations and a pickaxe.
 Based on this, I needed to somehow connect the UI and the 3D world, and I thought about UniRx but decided that a regular EventBus pattern would be enough.
 This way, we can subscribe to and listen to different objects from each other, and everything will be centralized in one place, which makes it easy to debug and extend for future requests.
 I also wanted to use DoozyUI for animating UI windows and organizing them in streams, but I thought my personal UIManager would handle the tasks for this test assignment more simply, and the simpler, the better.
 For object spawning and dependency injection with Zenject, I used a factory pattern from Zenject, but I decided to simplify it and wrote a factory for generic objects so as not to create a separate factory for each class we want to spawn (this is a bit more resource-intensive, but at this stage of prototyping, it's just more convenient, since we don't know the final number of objects to spawn).
 Additionally, I used the command pattern so that the central game state could command the 3D world about changes in the game, and they would respond accordingly.
 I tried to make access to all objects through interfaces.
 In my project, the high-level code is independent of the low-level code, which allows for the expansion of this project and, most importantly, the transfer of some features to other new projects.
 All possible project settings are placed in separate ScriptableObjects, where you can configure game settings and individual features, such as currency indicator settings.
 By the way, I wrote the code so that we could later add an unlimited number of currencies without taking much time.
 Since the buttons and indicators spawn based on the settings, we can later add new buttons and indicators, and they will automatically appear in the UI (though a separate setup for their 3D display is still needed).